ksator/lab_management/README.md

 # What to find in this repository
-Automation content for data center network fabric based:
+Automation content for data center network fabric.
+Based on:
 - Junos devices
 - Ansible, PyEZ, JSNAPy